How do we know that we’re choosing the wrong person? This question bothers people especially for those who are about to take a vow of marriage.

 Knowing oneself is pretty subjective.
 It is up to you how you will define yourself.

-Nonetheless, your personal perception about yourself will greatly affect your relationship.
+Nonetheless, your personal perception of yourself will greatly affect your relationship.

 So examine yourself clearly.